kmmelcher/mech-battle/README.md

 The robot scans the entire map, finding the exact position of the enemy.
 Until the map is scanned, the bot won't know where the enemy is.
 Every time one robot scans the map, the other must be told that it has been scanned.

 #### *4. Shoot: :gun: | Reload 🔃*
 The robot fires a shot in an attempt to hit the enemy.
 The shot has a range of 20x10, and instantly destroys the enemy if it is hit.
-Every time a shot is fired, the robot must reload its weapon, enabling the weapon to fire again.
+Every time a shot is fired, the robot must reload its weapon, enabling it to fire again.

 ### *How to play:*
 To play Mech Battle, basically, the player must type the highlighted key in the sentence that contains the action that must be performed.